Plein Air Outings

 There are a small number of free parking spaces at the pier, otherwise you may have to pay to park in the lot across Rt.
 103.

-The Jackie Ellis residence, 6 Moore’s Island Road, Kittery Point.
+Located at 6 Moore’s Island Lane, Kittery Point.

-Pick ’n’ Paint: There are several excellent views from various spots up and down Moore’s Island Road, also up and down Rt.
+Pick ’n’ Paint: There are several excellent views from various spots up and down Moore’s Island Lane, also up and down Rt.
 103 nearby.

-The Marshall Gaffney residence, 18 Crockett Neck Road at Spruce Creek Sluiceway, Kittery Point.
+Located 18 Crockett Neck Road at Spruce Creek sluiceway, Kittery Point.

 Pick ’n’ Paint: The main section of the park is on the east side of 103, but there is another section of the park, across Rt.
-103, including a pond, playground, and views of Barter’s Creek.
-There may be a parking fee.
+103, including a pond, a playground, views of Barter’s Creek, and plenty of parking.

 Bold oceanfront, barn and outbuildings, extensive gardens, stone residence, expansive views.